 For Type 5 progress reports, My NCBI will generate a citation in the correct format for you in a PDF report and in the publication section of the Research Performance Progress Report (RPPR).
+The RPPR draws from every paper in the PI's My Bibliography collection, and any paper linked to the award in the Other Citations collection.
 To manually cite the paper on NIH applications, proposals and reports, including renewal applications (type 2s) and biosketches:

 - For papers published more than 3 months before an application, proposal and report is submitted:List the PubMed Central reference number (PMCID) at the end of the full journal citation.
 A PMCID is the only way to demonstrate compliance for these papers.

 - For papers in press (often listed as “[epub ahead of print]”), or published within 3 months of when an application, proposal or report is submitted:provide a valid NIH Manuscript Submission System reference number (NIHMSID) or PMCID at the end of the full citation.